Scaling with Event Hubs

 While you can send events directly to partitions, we don't recommend it, especially when high availability is important to you.
 It downgrades the availability of an event hub to partition-level.
 For more information, see Availability and Consistency.

-You can learn more about Event Hubs by visiting the following links:
+To learn more about Event Hubs, see the following articles: